Marker Logo

 Topics.
 This historical marker is listed in this topic list: Education.

 Location.
 31° 43.036′ N, 98° 59.138′ W. Marker is in Brownwood, Texas, in Brown County.
-Marker is at the intersection of Center Avenue and Austin Avenue, on the right when traveling north on Center Avenue.
+It is at the intersection of Center Avenue and Austin Avenue, on the right when traveling north on Center Avenue.
 Touch for map.
 Marker is at or near this postal address: 1004 Center Ave, Brownwood TX 76801, United States of America.
 Touch for directions.

-Photographed By Jeff Leichsenring, April 16, 2023
+Photographed by Jeff Leichsenring, April 16, 2023

 3. Howard Payne University Marker

-Above the Old Main corner stone.
+The marker is above the Old Main corner stone.

-Photographed By Jeff Leichsenring, April 16, 2023
+Photographed by Jeff Leichsenring, April 16, 2023

-4. Old Main plaque
+Old Main

-Photographed By Jeff Leichsenring, April 16, 2023
+Photographed by Jeff Leichsenring, April 16, 2023

 5. Howard Payne University buildings